 Hello everyone, I’ve written up a plan to help water protectors who feel they may have been exposed to various poisons including herbicides, pesticides, surfactants, tear gas, pepper spray, etc. Please pass this around to anyone you feel might have concerns about exposure.
 Continue reading

 Tonight is a night magically alight with stars and snow.
-This winter night is strangely surreal, yet wonderfully beautiful.
-From where I lay a cloud of misted breath rises to mingle with icy white flakes.
+This winter morning is strangely surreal, wonderfully beautiful.
+From where I lay a cloud of misted breath rises to mingle with icy white snow.
+Continue reading